Each of us is unique, and that includes the shape of our face.

 In addition to the contour detecting blades that hug every contour of your face, the 9300 also comes with 3 settings that will fit your skin type and facial hair type.

-If you don’t have sensitive skin and have normal beard growth, use the normal setting.
+If you don’t have sensitive skin and have normal beard growth, use the default setting.

 Reserve the fast setting for those days that you’re in a hurry.